Friday, August 30, 2013

 Baleto will be a mystery for sometime, if not forever.
 It is not a Spanish name, nor Portuguese (there were some Portuguese who settled on Guam, especially during the whaling days of the 1800s).

-The first Baleto we know about on Guam is Ramon Baleto.
+The first Baleto we know about on Guam is Ramón Baleto.
 We just know his name, not his origins.
 My guess would be Filipino, since I don't find any other people with that surname in other countries.

 He married Feliciana Dueñas, obviously from Guam, though Dueñas is a fairly common Spanish name.

-Ramon and Feliciana also had a daughter Inés.
+Ramón and Feliciana also had a daughter Inés.
 Inés had been married, but lost her husband.
-As a widow, she had several children, one of whom, Sebastian by name, married Josefa Martinez and moved to Saipan for a while where his son Remigio, also known as Romeo, remained and started his own family while Sebastián returned to Guam.
+As a widow, she had several children, one of whom, Sebastián by name, married Josefa Martínez and moved to Saipan for a while where his son Remigio, also known as Romeo, remained and started his own family while Sebastián returned to Guam.
 Remigio's (or Romeo's) wife was Dolores Palacios Torres, daughter of León Lizama Torres and Dolores de la Cruz Palacios.

 Though a small family rooted in Sumay, in all the world, the majority of people having Baleto as a surname are Chamorros.
 If Ramón Baleto was indeed Filipino, his Baleto relatives back home were small in number.